-Emphasizes major parasite taxonomic groups by host species.
-Helminthic, arthropod and protozoan parasites that affect domestic animals in North America are covered.
-Lectures are organized by host species and stress parasite identification, life cycles, pathogenesis and lesions, clinical signs, diagnosis and prevention and treatment of parasites.
-Laboratories focus on identification of the parasites and lesions they produce.
-Lectures and laboratories are integrated to achieve course objectives.
+Emphasizes major parasite taxonomic groups with helminths, arthropods and protists that affect domestic animals in North America covered.
+Lectures are organized taxonomically and by special topics and stress parasite identification, life cycles, pathogenesis and lesions, clinical signs, diagnosis and prevention and treatment of parasites.